slnubla/Ko-No.1/README.md

 - 2x M2.5x0.45 20mm stainless steel countersunk machine screws
 - 2x M2.5x0.45 25mm stainless steel countersunk machine screws
 - 8x M2.5x0.45 6mm stainless steel head cap machine screws

+## FAQ
+#### - But why?
+I really like the Arisu layout, But there is no easily accessible high quality case available for it that meets the Design I was looking for.
+I eventually stumbled upon [Jim Palmer's](https://github.com/overset) case design which fit the design Language I was looking for (with minor design choices i did not quite like).
+So i took it upon myself and modfied it to fit what i invisioned.

+## Credits
+This case was inspired by FateNozomi's Arisu PCB, Arisu Case, and [JP01 Case](https://github.com/overset/JP01) which was inspired by Lyn's EM7 and the fabled TGR Alice.
+This is referred to as the "open source Alice with arrows" and now with a solid Seamless case.